-The adventurous can take a charter boat to McNabs Island and explore historical military forts established as part of Halifax’s Defence Complex.
+The adventurous can take a charter boat or rent kayaks from Kattuk Expeditions and head over to McNabs Island.
+There visitors can explore historical military forts established as part of Halifax’s Defence Complex.
 McNabs is a prime hiking destination with plenty of space for picnicking or relaxing at the beach.

 2 – Hubbards

 Located on the South Shore of Nova Scotia, Hubbards is close to stunning Queensland where you can dip your toes in the ocean and soak up the sunshine surrounded by sand and sea.

 Once you’re warmed up, fill your belly with a lobster supper and dance until you drop at the famous Shore Club.
 This Nova Scotia institution hosts live music and dances on Saturday nights, as well as additional concerts by local music legends!

 Chezzetcook is one of many close-knit communities on the Eastern Shore.
 It is home to the educational Acadian House Museum (open July 1st to August 31st annually), which was built in 1850 and showcases many Acadian artifacts.

 They also have a tearoom, gift shop and picnic area, making West Chezzetcook a fantastic destination for visitors of all ages.